Sustainable aviation fuel (SAF)

 Sustainable aviation fuel (SAF) is a safe, certified and renewable alternative that we can use today to reduce the climate impact of air cargo transport.
 Scaling up the usage and production of SAF is a common goal for all of us who want to help reduce air transport’s dependency on fossil fuels.

 Instead of crude oil, SAF is currently made of waste and residues, such as used cooking oil and animal fat waste.
-Because of this crucial difference, SAF can reduce greenhouse gas (GHG) emissions by up to 80% over the fuel’s life cycle compared to using fossil jet fuel.

 • When combusted, SAF and fossil-based jet fuel emit roughly the same amount of greenhouse gas (GHG) emissions.
 However, during the production process, SAF produces significantly less GHG emissions than jet fuel, thus resulting in less emissions during the fuel’s life cycle.